rhainer27/rain/L1/README.md

 - [ ] Create a forked copy of the Precourse repository.
 - [ ] Clone OWN version of repository inside your AvionSchool folder.
-- [ ] Open the index.html file of the folder Lesson 1/ Git Fundamentals, HTML & CSS Exercise.
+- [ ] Open the index.html file of the folder L1.
 - [ ] Make the following edits and introduce yourself:

 [1st Part]
 1. Figure out how to change the name "John" to your name.
 2. Below your name, tell us what you're doing now and why you want to become a software engineer.
 3. Change the picture to yours.
 4. Tell us 3 things about you. (i.e what you enjoy doing, your hobbies.
 Give us a glimpse into your life!)